Skhmt/pihole_display/README.md

+# Raspberry Pi Zero W + PiHole instructions

+This is for the Adafruit [Mini Color PiTFT Ad Blocking Pi-Hole Kit](https://www.adafruit.com/product/4475).

+You'll also need a separate computer on the same wifi network as you intend to use this on.

-# Install the Raspberry Pi OS
+## Install the Raspberry Pi OS
 Get the Imager from:

 	https://www.raspberrypi.com/software/